-Katrin Kinzelbach (FAU, previously GPPi) initiated and coordinated the development of AFi in close collaboration with Robert Quinn at the Scholars at Risk Network.
-Janika Spannagel assumed responsibility for project management at GPPi, with the support of Ilyas Saliba.
-The realization of the index would not have been possible without the expertise and infrastructure of the V-Dem Institute, including their global network of country experts.
-In particular, we would like to thank V-Dem's deputy director Anna Lührmann for her readiness to collaborate, her thoughtful advice throughout the project, and for managing the smooth project implementation at V-Dem.
+This updated report builds on work initiated by Katrin Kinzelbach (FAU, previously GPPi) and closely coordinated with Robert Quinn at the Scholars at Risk Network.
+Janika Spannagel was responsible for the project management at GPPi, with the support of Ilyas Saliba.
+The realization of the Academic Freedom Index would not have been possible without the expertise and infrastructure of the V-Dem Institute, including its global network of country experts.
+In particular, we would like to thank V-Dem's Anna Lührmann, Seraphine Maerz and Staffan I. Lindberg for the fruitful cooperation and smooth implementation of the project at V-Dem.

-We are indebted to numerous scholars, higher education experts, and index experts who provided input throughout the process of designing the indicators and ultimately interpreting the data.
-In particular, we would like to thank the AFi advisory board members, notably Sonja Berghoff, Hauke Hartmann, and Michael Ignatieff for their support and commitment - especially when AFi was no more than an idea.
-Robert Quinn, one of the authors of this report, is also a member of the advisory board.
-We would further like to thank Alicja Polakiewicz and Daniel Munier for their valuable research assistance and input into this report, Alissa Jones Nelson for her edits, Alexandra Fragstein and the team of TAU Berlin for their graphic design support, Amanda Pridmore for a final proofread, and Katharina Nachbar for the layout and production management.
+We are indebted to numerous scholars, higher education experts and index experts who contributed to the previous version of this report (published in March 2020), including by interpreting the data.
+In particular, we would like to thank the advisory board members of the AFi pilot project, notably Sonja Berghoff, Hauke Hartmann and Michael Ignatieff, for their support and commitment - especially when the AFi was nothing more than an idea.
+Robert Quinn, one of the authors of this report, was also a member of the advisory board.
+We would further like to thank Alicja Polakiewicz and Daniel Munier for their valuable research assistance and input on previous versions of this report, Alissa Jones Nelson for her edits, Alexandra Fragstein, Isabelle Birebent and the team at TAU Berlin for their graphic design support, Amanda Pridmore for a final proofread, and Katharina Nachbar for the layout and production management.